128technology/docs/docs/config_command_guide.md

 A value from a set of predefined names.

 Options:
-ethernet    A physical ethernet interface. pppoe       An interface using the Point-to-Point Protocol over Ethernet (PPPoE). host        A logical interface to the host system. bridged     A logical interface bridged to a target interface. lte         An interface using LTE. t1          An interface using a T1 card. bond        An aggregated group of ethernet interfaces.
+- ethernet: A physical ethernet interface.
+- pppoe: An interface using the Point-to-Point Protocol over Ethernet (PPPoE).
+- host: A logical interface to the host system.
+- bridged: A logical interface bridged to a target interface.
+- lte: An interface using LTE.
+- t1: An interface using a T1 card.
+- bond: An aggregated group of ethernet interfaces.

 ## `configure authority router node device-interface vmbus-uuid`